Entamoeba histolytica: Treatment

-There are a number of effective medications.
 Several antibiotics are available to treat Entamoeba histolytica.
 The infected individual will be treated with only one antibiotic if the E. histolytica infection has not made the person sick, and will most likely be prescribed two antibiotics if the person has been feeling sick.
 Otherwise, below are other options for treatments.

-Intestinal infection:
+Intestinal infection

 Usually nitroimidazole derivatives (such as metronidazole) are used, because they are highly effective against the trophozoite form of the amoeba.
 Since they have little effect on amoeba cysts, usually this treatment is followed by an agent (such as paromomycin or diloxanide furoate) that acts on the organism in the lumen.

-Liver abscess:
+Liver abscess

 In addition to targeting organisms in solid tissue, primarily with drugs like metronidazole and chloroquine, treatment of liver abscess must include agents that act in the lumen of the intestine (as in the preceding paragraph) to avoid re-invasion.
 Surgical drainage is usually not necessary, except when rupture is imminent.

-People without symptoms:
+People without symptoms

-For people without symptoms (otherwise known as asymptomatic carriers), non-endemic areas should be treated by paromomycin; other treatments include diloxanide furoate, and iodoquinol.
+People without symptoms, otherwise known as asymptomatic carriers, in non-endemic areas, should be treated with paromomycin; other treatments include diloxanide furoate, and iodoquinol.

 There have been problems with the use of iodoquinol and iodochlorhydroxyquin, so their use is not recommended.

 Diloxanide furoate can also be used by mildly symptomatic persons who are just passing cysts.